merenlab/anvio/anvio/docs/programs/anvi-profile.md

 ### Contig Specification

 To profile only contigs within a specific length, you can use the flags `--min-contig-length` and `-max-contig-length`.
 By default, the minimum length for analysis is 1000 and there is no maximum length.
-You can also profile only contigs that have a certain average coverage.
+You can also profile only contigs that have a certain average coverage with the flag `--min-mean-coverage`.

 #### Specifications for your BAM file